Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

-If you’re anything like me, I’m currently stuck at home with my two children, one is a moody teenager who only appears from his room when he wants fed (I’m joking).
-My other is a 2 and a half year old, very active toddler.
+If you’re anything like me, I’m currently stuck at home with my two children, one is a moody teenager who only appears from his room when he wants to be fed (I’m joking).
+My other is a 2 and a half-year-old, very active toddler.

 The pandemic has been both isolating and exhausting so when I heard about this craft box I jumped at the chance.

 Spoiler alert, I’m not great at crafts, but I wanted an activity, something to do with my children.
 I worry about the pandemic and what it is doing to their mental health, my teenager especially…

 These boxes were part of the share the love campaign and were inspired by the crafts available at design bundles.

 So when I first opened the box, I’ll be honest I didn’t really know what to expect.

 My daughter was absolutely thrilled when she caught sight of all the things we could make.